getfider/fider/CONTRIBUTING.md

 - **Reporting issues** and bug reports on (https://github.com/getfider/fider).
 - **Giving feedback** and voting on features you'd like to see at https://feedback.fider.io.
 - **Spread the word!** Star us on GitHub, tweet about us, show it to your friends.
 The more people are aware of Fider, the bigger the community and the contributions will be.
+- **Support us financially** Donate any amount to our [OpenCollective](https://opencollective.com/fider) and help us continue our activities.

 ## Getting started with Fider codebase